EmilRamsvik/Digital-Garden/content/Programming/Python/Pytest.md

 4. `@pytest.mark.xfail`: Marks a test function as expected to fail.
 If the test passes, it's reported as an unexpected success.
 5. `@pytest.mark.usefixtures`: Specifies that a test function should use a fixture, even if the fixture isn't passed in as an argument.

-# FastAPI
+# FastAPI Testing
-FastAPi has its own test functionality.
+[FastAPI](FastAPI.md) has its own test functionality.
 It preserves many states, like authentication, and makes it much easier to test.
 I think it is nice to create a new project and play around with testing a lot.
 One of the hardest, or maybe not hardest, but definitely most cumbersome things to get good at is authentication and state management.
 This leads to a lot of issues.
 So, I recommend trying a bit without those issues to learn the basics.

 # Links